benber86/curve-blog/content/posts/gho-users/index.md

     <canvas id="tokenBorrowingPatterns"></canvas>
 </div>

-One key difference with established assets is that **new GHO users are less likely to borrow other assets**.
+One key difference with other assets is that **new GHO users are less likely to borrow other assets**.
 In fact, out of all the assets in the chart above, new GHO users (understood as users who only ever borrowed GHO or started using AAVE by borrowing GHO) are the least likely to borrow other assets after borrowing GHO, although they might borrow more GHO.
 This could be explained by the comparatively young age of the market and the situation is likely to change as it matures.

 Indeed, GHO users are generally more active on-chain than other AAVE users.
+They should therefore be more amenable to explore the protocol's options.
-In fact, **GHO users are twice more likely to use another DeFi protocol.**
+In fact, **GHO users are twice more likely to use another DeFi protocol** compared to other AAVE users.
-There is further difference between users who started using AAVE through GHO (new users) and existing AAVE users who started borrowing GHO.
+There is further difference between users who started using AAVE through GHO (new users) and existing AAVE users who borrowed GHO.
-The latter are more active in DeFi and favor protocols like Curve and Convex where new users favor restaking protocols like ether.fi and Eigenlayer.
+The latter are more active in DeFi and favor protocols like Curve and Convex whereas new users favor restaking protocols like ether.fi and Eigenlayer.

 <script src="../../js/gho-users/protocol-usage-charts.js"></script>
 <style>